Naburn, York, YO19 4RU.

 Our team of Explorers Education Volunteers offer you the opportunity to visit this wonderful historic site and can support learning with a series of guided walks and workshops focusing on local history, river studies, wildlife and STEM.

 We offer free preliminary visits and our website features downloadable trails/activities suitable for pre-visit planning or follow-up work.

-On-site facilities include a dedicated indoor classroom space overlooking the lock for booked visits.
+We are in the process of renovating a dedicated indoor classroom space overlooking the lock for booked visits.
 There is ample parking and limited toilets on site.

 Use the following resources to support learning on your trip and back in the classroom:

 Visits to Naburn Lock are FREE!